NEMSLinux/nems-docs/check_commands/check_synology.rst

 .. figure:: ../img/synology-adagios-checks.png
   :align: center
   :alt: Synology checks displayed in NEMS Adagios

+  NEMS Adagios displaying an overview of all Synology Advanced Services in the OK state.

 Congratulations!
 NEMS Linux is now proactively monitoring your Synology NAS device.